Emanuel Fried New Play Workshop

 No paper submissions are accepted.

 2.)
-Beginning on Tuesday, January 7th, you may be asked to meet with the NPW Moderators to discuss your application.
-Regardless, by Monday, February 3rd, you will be notified if you have been accepted into the 2014 Workshop.
+Beginning by or before Tuesday, January 13th, you may be asked to meet with the NPW Moderators to discuss your application.
+Regardless, by Monday, February 16th, you will be notified if you have been accepted into the 2015 Workshop.

 4.)
-The 2014 Emanuel Fried New Play Workshop will begin by March 2014.
+The 2015 Emanuel Fried New Play Workshop will begin in March 2015.
 The Workshop generally meets every other Monday through the calendar year (specific dates are subject to change).

 FINE PRINT/MISCELLANEOUS DISCLAIMERS:

 All acceptance into the Workshop is at the discretion of the Moderators, within the guidelines outlined above.
 In the event that submissions do not fulfill the composition structure outlined above, open slots will be filled at the discretion of the Moderators.
-Maximum allowance is set at seven playwrights; however, moderators reserve the right to adjust this figure as circumstances dictate.
-Playwrights not accepted into the 2013 Workshop will be encouraged to resubmit for NPW 2015.
+Maximum allowance is set at six playwrights; however, moderators reserve the right to adjust this figure as circumstances dictate.
+Playwrights not accepted into the 2014 Workshop will be encouraged to resubmit for NPW 2016.

-Since 2004, the NPW has supported thirty-three local playwrights in the development of over forty original plays.
-Six of those plays have received world premiere productions by Road Less Traveled Productions; three of those – Darryl Schneider’s War Room, Annette Daniels Taylor’s A Little Bit Of Paradise, and Ibn Shabazz’ Insidious – have won the prestigious Artie Award for Best New Play, with two others receiving a nomination for the same award.
+The NPW has supported thirty-three local playwrights in the development of over forty original plays.
+Many of those plays have received world premiere productions by Road Less Traveled Productions; five of those – Darryl Schneider’s War Room and Clean Break, Annette Daniels Taylor’s A Little Bit Of Paradise, Ibn Shabazz’ Insidious, and Donna Hoke’s Seeds – have won the prestigious Artie Award for Best New Play, with several others receiving a nomination for the same award.
 In addition, multiple plays developed in the NPW have subsequently received world premiere productions outside of RLTP.

 NPW PARTICIPATING PLAYWRIGHTS